 You can also label your shelves with reminders to rotate them and ensure they don’t expire before use.
 After all, Stockpiling is not saving money if items become expired.

-Once you’ve got a stockpile, don’t forget to consider donating the extras that are just taking up space.
+Once you’ve got a stockpile, don’t forget to consider donating the extras just to take up space.
 Some extreme couponers donate a lot of free food, toilet paper, paper towel, and cereal to local food banks and help the homeless.

 Extreme Couponing is an excellent way for Canadians who want to save money and reduce their grocery bills!